- J.D., cum laude, University of San Diego School of Law, 2018

 - B.A., cum laude, Provost Honors, Political Science, minor in Religious Studies, University of California, San Diego, 2011

-Ms. Susskind earned her J.D. cum laude from the University of San Diego School of Law in 2018.
+Ms. Susskind earned her J.D. cum laude from the University of San Diego School of Law.
 She published the comment “Decrypting Democracy: Incentivizing Blockchain Voting Technology for an Improved Election System” in the San Diego Law Review and later served on its editorial board as a comment editor.
 While in law school, she was also a national team member of the Appellate Moot Court, a judicial extern to U.S. District Judge Gonzalo P. Curiel and U.S. Magistrate Judge Karen S. Crawford, and a legal intern at the Advancement Project in Washington, D.C.

 Before law school, Ms. Susskind was a senior policy consultant and media director for IVC Media, LLC, a non-partisan political consulting firm in California, where she managed campaigns, including California Senate and State Assembly races.
-She also helped draft and pass legislation reforming the San Diego elections and led award-winning public-affairs campaigns.
+She also helped draft and pass legislation reforming the San Diego elections and led award-winning public affairs campaigns.